TaxonDK/TaxonClassifierLib/README.md

 >   string result = classifyText(text, lookupText, settings);

-where settings is a Dictionary<string, string>
+where settings is a Dictionary<string, string> (please see TaxonClassifierLib/The TaxonClassifierLib API.pdf)

 >   PowerShell: $settings = [System.Collections.Generic.Dictionary[string,string]]::new()